speedshi/MALMI/README.md

 We suggest to create and work in a new python environment for MALMI.
 The installation is done via Anaconda.
 For more information see [conda](https://docs.conda.io/en/latest/).

-Currently **MALMI** utilize EQTransformer as ML engine and loki as migration engine.
-So the two software should be installed first.
-We will guide you step by step to install all these packages.
+Currently **MALMI** utilize *EQTransformer* as the ML engine and *loki* as the migration engine.
+So the two softwares should be installed as well.
+We will guide you in this section step by step to install all the required packages.

 ### Create and activate a new environment
 ```bash